TaygaHoshi/tt-project/Lists/List of Spells - Social.md

 **Radius:** 5 meters
 **Duration:** (5 + EXP/2) rounds
 **Effect**
-	Make precision rolls against Evasion of foes within range.
-Whenever you succeed, that foe is applied Dissonance.
+	This attack's precision rolls are made against Evasion.
+	You apply Dissonance to all foes within radius.
 Foes with Dissonance are dealt 3 armor-ignoring damage at the start of their turns.
-Dissonance doesn't get your potency to its damage.
+Dissonance doesn't get the normal potency bonus to its damage.

 ## Song of Discord
 **Complexity:** Simple